FlorentinGuth/FlorentinGuth.github.io/content/publication/memgen/index.md

 ---
-title: 'Generalization in diffusion models arises from geometry-adaptive harmonic representation'
+title: 'Generalization in diffusion models arises from geometry-adaptive harmonic representations'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here